b00gizm/b00gizm.github.io/_posts/2016-11-20-working-with-git-from-ios.md

 {% gist 66e014395bfc89bb8b70d375beb3c334 %}[^gist]

 They're really simple, as you can see.
 Depending on an `argv` parameter, the `update_repo` script builds URLs for either writing or reading file changes, and launches the Working Copy app.
 For writing, Working Copy will present a view where you can enter your commit message and choose to either save (`git add`), commit, or commit and push.
-For `reading`, it will pull changes from the remote repositry, applies them locally and returns file's new contents via `x-success` parameter back to Pythonista, where `update_script` is called to update the script file.
+For `reading`, it will pull changes from the remote repository, applies them locally and returns file's new contents via `x-success` parameter back to Pythonista, where `update_script` is called to update the script file.

 ![Working Copy and Pythonista on iPad](https://raw.githubusercontent.com/b00giZm/b00gizm.github.io/master/uploads/workingcopy-ipad.gif)